Hachikoi-the-creator/E-commerce/README.md

 - Create all needed components and use an `index.js` fil to export them all
 - Hook up sanity client, copy all the params required from `$ sanity manage`, and update components whit dynamic data from SanityDB
   - use `getServerSideProps` to fetch the data
+- Create the product component and the dynamic pages in `prduct/[slug].js`, be sure to use the correct Next specific hooks
+- Create `StateContext`, and Wrap all the app inside the `StateContext`

 ## Come back later